Dan-Tatar/API/Readme.md

-The project does a 2 API calls  to retrieve the uuid, name userName and  url details.
+The app has a Home screen where the user taps a button that takes him to the Detail screen that is displaying the data.
-The app has a Home screen where the user taps a butto that takes him to the detail screen that is displaying the data.
+There are  2 API calls to retrieve the uuid, name userName and  url details.
-The App also uses Core Data to save the data from the API.
+The app also uses Core Data to save the data from the API.